-If you are a vegetarian, no worries, they have fascinating veggie only spring rolls and summer rolls here.
+If you are a vegetarian, no worries, this place has fascinating veggie-only spring rolls and summer rolls.

 Stuffed rice paper roll is a classic street food snack and the only place you can find it is from the ladies on the site walk or with their mobile carts.
 We’ve added some good spots below so you can track them down:

 5. Turtle Lake, D.3, HCMC

 It really is too easy to find a perfect Vietnamese rice paper snack here.
 In addition to the rice paper snacks feast, the street food vendors in the area also sell a special dish called grilled egg cake (banh trung nuong).
 They cleverly use the tiny round cake mold which is divided into six tiny triangular sections.
 They put some butter in it, then quail eggs and green onions, and torch it.
 When they open up the cover of the cake mold, they pour in chili sauce and mayonnaise sauce, and it’s done.

 6. Nguyen Thuong Hien s.t, D.3, HCMC

 This street is full of ladies selling everything about rice paper.
 Stuffed rice paper is not the only thing.
 Pick a lady and enjoy your rolls on the spot.